 Well, look, I think it's a bad idea.

-Um Republicans in DC have earned this insurgency.
+Republicans in D.C. have earned this insurgency.

 The Republican base has spoken.

-Now, I think that's my point is how I mean are they gonna if they don't go for Donald Trump assuming he's uh gonna be the Republican nominee for president?
+I mean, are they going to, if they don't go for Donald Trump, assuming he's going to be the Republican nominee for president, what is their answer?

-What's she gonna do to Supreme Court?
+What's she going to do to the Supreme Court?

 That's all I'm saying.

-So gets back to my question today.
+So, gets back to my question today.

 I mean, look at immigration for one example.

-Look, numbers came out today by Scott Rasmussen, and what what the polls showed was among likely U.S. voters, Trump and Clinton are tied.
+And what the poll showed was among likely U.S. voters, Trump and Clinton are tied.

-They have thirty-eight percent each.
+They have 38% each.

-Sixteen percent said they would vote for some other candidate if the presidential election comes down to those two.
+16% said they would vote for some other candidate if the presidential election comes down to those two.

 Now, Trump has issues of building unity within his own party, even more than Clinton and hers, but she has her own issues.

-Well, that's not gonna be an option.
+Well, that's not going to be an option.

 Now, if they choose to do that, then you get the government you deserve.

-I can't look, I can't make people vote any way I want them to.
+I can't, look, I can't make people vote any way I want them to.

 I will make the case.

-I've got a thousand pages of op research that I have been building on Hillary Clinton that that I will be unleashing at the right time to remind people just how bad and how dangerous a Clinton presidency would be.
+I've got a thousand pages of op research that I have been building on Hillary Clinton that I will be unleashing at the right time to remind people just how bad and how dangerous a Clinton presidency would be.

-Now, Hillary has her own problems, similar numbers, but I would hate to see people you know, Rick Perry said the other he was on the view, I guess, yesterday.
+Now, Hillary has her own problems, similar numbers, but I would hate to see people, you know, Rick Perry said the other, he was on the view, I guess, yesterday.

 I've always liked Rick Perry.